 When paying with a Bank Wire, the final price will be "Locked in" when you've committed to a purchase, and you'll be at your bank within an hour to complete the bank wire.
 A wire sent before 1pm usually shows up at our end within 4 hours.
 Most banks will charge you about $30 to send the wire.
 Unless you are purchasing a pre-order item, in most cases, you'll then be able to take immediate possession of your items purchased.

-3. Electronic Money Transfer
+3. Electronic Money Transfer (E-Transfers)

 E-Transfers can be accepted, but keep in mind, most banks only allow transfers of up to $3000 per day(once every 24 hours) to a maximum of $10k per week.
 Most Credit Unions allow up to three $3,000 e-transfers per day, but also have the weekly maximum of $10k per week.
 The advantage of paying with E-transfers, is that you can lock-in a price, which is especially helpful if you're from outside Saskatoon, or if you believe the prices may be going higher before you can arrange for pickup.
 If you're purchasing over $3000 worth of gold/silver, you will need to make multiple payments over the course of a few days, or some banks will allow you to contact them to make a higher one-time only e-transfer.
-As e-transfers can take up to 3 hours to show up at our end, this option is only available to those who are pre-paying.

 "LOCKING IN" a Price